g-l-i-t-c-h-o-r-s-e/mUhGuI/README.md

+# EDIT
+I realize how some parts in this program aren't the most clear on how to use, I will be cleaning up the code, GUI and making a tutorial video as well in the near future.

 # mUhGuI
 An EZ Command Line and FFMpeg GUI made for
 G L I T C H I N G